doot0/cv/.github/README.md

 Tech: Angular JS, Angular JS 2, Vue.js, SCSS, Node.js, GitHub, JIRA, Sketch

 Startup role.
 Mostly remote, but 6+ months on site in Hong Kong.
-After joining, the CTO and I binned years of poorly authored frontend and rewrote it in 2 weeks.
-While here I authored a CSS architecture guide for building hugely scalable and maintainable UI that can be applied to any web codebase which [still holds up to this day](https://github.com/doot0/compago/).
-I became responsible for leading a talented team of 4-5 developers, where I grew my team management and leadership skills.
+Refactored and optimised years of poorly authored frontend and rewrote it in 2 weeks.
+Authored a CSS architecture guide for building hugely scalable and maintainable UI that can be applied to any web codebase which [still holds up to this day](https://github.com/doot0/compago/).
+Became responsible for leading a talented team of 4-5 developers, where I grew my team management and leadership skills.

 ---